aficionadoai/WiDS2019/README.md

-# Welcome to Women in Data Science East Lansing @MSU 2019
+# Women in Data Science East Lansing @MSU 2019

 ## About
 *WiDS East Lansing* is an independent event organized by R-Ladies East Lansing to coincide with the annual Global Women in Data Science (WiDS) Conference held at Stanford University and an estimated 150+ locations worldwide.
 All genders are invited to attend WiDS regional events, which features outstanding women doing outstanding work."